spark2k06/PCXT_MiSTer/TASKS.md

   - Respect Misc Output palette width behavior for base EGA.
 - Acceptance:
   - Palette tests can remap a plane color index to a different RGB output.
+- Verification:
+  - Added `EGA_PALETTE_AUDIT.md` documenting the existing Attribute Controller palette lookup from 4-bit plane index to 6-bit EGA color.
+  - The audit traces Misc Output bit `7` through overscan palette width and `ega_vgaport` 16-color/64-color RGB conversion.
+  - The audit records the EGA-507 deterministic test sequence for palette remap, brown fix, overscan width, Color Select readback, and Plane Enable.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-502 - Verify 16-Color And 64-Color RGB Mapping